filipp2000/CEID_SocialNetwork_Project/README.md

 # CEID_SocialNetwork_Project
-Basic implementation of a social network
+Basic implementation of a simple social network